-Debtors

-2023 £m 2022 £m
+2024 £m 2023 £m

 Due after more than one year

-Amounts owed by Group undertakings 318 318
+Amounts owed by Group undertakings 298 318

-Derivative financial instruments - Intragroup - 2

-Derivative financial instruments - External 50 -
+Derivative financial instruments - External 17 50

-368 320
+315 368

-2023 £m 2022 £m
+2024 £m 2023 £m

 Due within one year

-Amounts owed by Group undertakings 45,966 44,105
+Amounts owed by Group undertakings 48,068 45,966

-Prepayments and accrued income 6 7
+Prepayments and accrued income 5 6

-Derivative financial instruments - Intragroup 15 15
+Derivative financial instruments - Intragroup 10 15

-Derivative financial instruments - External 59 56
+Derivative financial instruments - External 56 59

-Withholding tax asset - 1

-Deferred tax asset 5 1
+Deferred tax asset 1 5

+48,140 46,051

-The amounts owed by Group undertakings are repayable on demand, unsecured and are either interest free, interest-bearing at a fixed rate, interest bearing at the official ISDA fallback rate or interest bearing at other variable based rates (2022: interest free, interest-bearing at a fixed rate, interest bearing at the official ISDA fallback rate or interest bearing at other variable based rates).
+The amounts owed by Group undertakings are repayable on demand, unsecured and are either interest free, interest-bearing at a fixed rate or interest bearing at a floating rate (2023: interest free, interest-bearing at a fixed rate, interest bearing at the official ISDA fallback rate or interest bearing at other variable based rates).
 Further detail on the rates of interest receivable on amounts owed by Group undertakings is provided in note 14 to these Financial Statements.